toniousx/launch_school/101-109/written_assessment_examples/written_assessement_example_created_by_missy_and_tonio.md

-12. What does the following code return and output?
+12. What does the last line of following code return and output?
 Why?
-Which concept demonstrates?
 ```ruby .numberLines
 def test(str)
   str  += '!'